bigFin/Prismatic/README.md

 # Prismatic is open-source software / hardware for photobiology research
-Prismatic was designed and built by **Finlay A.A.
-Small** in association with the the AMP Jones Lab and the Gosling Research institute for Plant Preservation at *The University of Guelph*.
-I make tools that make plant science research easy.

 ## What is Prismatic?
 ### Prismatic Pulse: a multi-channel LED driver
 A multi-channel constant-voltage LED driver built on NodeMCU